Sunday, 24 July 2022

 POOJAS AND CELEBRATIONS

-The Gregorian Calendar Year is divided in to 12 Punjabi Calendar Months.
-The temple activities starts around 02.00 to 03.00 hrs early morning and ends around 22 to 23 hrs night, depends on the month and season.
-Holy reading of Rehras Sahib starts after sun set every day.
+The Gregorian Calendar Year is divided into 12 Punjabi Calendar Months.
+The temple activities start around 02.00 to 03.00 hrs early morning and end around 22 to 23 hrs a night, depending on the month and season.
+Holy reading of Rehras Sahib starts after sunset every day.

-Gurpurbs.. these are the days associated with the lives of Gurus such as, First installation of Sri Guru Granth Sahib in Golden temple by Guru Arjan Dev, Birth day of Guru Nanak ( November ), Birth Day of Guru Gobind Singh, Martyrdom day of Guru Arjan Dev, Martyrdom day of Guru Tegh Bahadur, Martyrdom day of the Sahibzadas, the sons of Guru Gobind Singh.
+Gurpurbs.. these are the days associated with the lives of Gurus such as the first installation of Sri Guru Granth Sahib in the Golden Temple by Guru Arjan Dev, the Birthday of Guru Nanak ( November ), the Birth Day of Guru Gobind Singh, Martyrdom day of Guru Arjan Dev, Martyrdom day of Guru Tegh Bahadur, Martyrdom day of the Sahibzadas, the sons of Guru Gobind Singh.

 Bandi Chhor Divasi..
 1619 CE, on this day the Golden Temple will be illuminated with lights to welcome home and celebrate the release of Guru Hargobind from imprisonment in Gwalior Fort.